 Expectation: Quality Producer

 This course was designed to walk you through the program step-by-step, teaching you what you need to know to gain a working knowledge of InDesign and commercial printing.
 Adobe InDesign CS5 is a page design program that allows you to design high-quality brochures, flyers, business cards, postcards, books and even pages for digital publishing such as those for the iPad and Kindle.
 You’ll learn everything about InDesign that you need to know in the hands-on lessons.
 Adobe InDesign is now one of the most powerful layout programs for professional desktop publishers and graphic designers.
 The process of creating a document that looks like a professionally designed and printed document.
 Includes sizing and inserting photos, graphics, and line drawings to the text copy.
 Instruction will be provided to create an original layout for a notepad, logos, brochures, and other materials that utilize different types of print.
 Students learn basic and advanced techniques for designing and creating effective promotional pieces, publications, and digital art.
 In addition, students gain a foundational knowledge of the processes behind commercial printing operations.
 Assessment includes project grades and portfolio critiques.
-What is a printing press?
+What is the printing press?
 Find out here!
 Digital vs Offset printing.
 Take a look at the best of InDesign tutorials.

 Expectation: Quality Producer